laurelmay/aws-scripts/README.md

 to CodeCommit.
 This should be used for a single migration; it does not support continuous synchronization.

+### cfn_params.py

+This helps in the preparation and formatting of parameters for a CloudFormation template; either viewing them in a table or emitting a JSON array that can have the `ParameterValue`s filled in and then passed to a CreateStack (or similar) action.

 ### cfn_tag_support.py

 This a script to parse the